jariast/obsidian-notes/React/Interviews/Big O.md

 It describes how the runtime of an algorithm grows as the input grows.
 Big O deals with the worst case scenario.

 If you have an algorithm that divides an array by half is probably O(logN).
-If you have an algorithm that divides an array by half and scans one of those halves, it probably is O(NlogN).
+If you have an algorithm that divides an array by half and scans one of those halves, it probably is O(N logN).